SkiesGames/SkiesDota-CI-CD-Templates/README_GITHUB.md

 3. Select "ssh-key-setup" option
 4. After successful run, remove `ANSIBLE_HOSTS_PASSWORD` secret

+### Testing with Conditional Dependencies
+The test workflow automatically handles build dependencies:
+- **When build is running**: Waits for completion, then runs tests
+- **When build is not running**: Proceeds immediately with existing images
+- **Manual override**: Can be configured to skip build dependency entirely

 ## Migration from GitLab CI

 This repository has been migrated from GitLab CI/CD to GitHub Actions.
 See `MIGRATION_GUIDE.md` for detailed migration instructions.